Shagshag/prestashop-documentation/AttributeGroupCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\AttributeGroup.php line 202
+* This method is defined in [classes/AttributeGroup.php line 202](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AttributeGroup.php#202)

 #### Arguments